LucasOpoka/Minimalist-Pi-Pico-Toolchain/Instruction.md

 ## Set up PICO_SDK_PATH in your ~/.bashrc
 cd ~
-vi .bashrc
+gedit .bashrc

-Press i to enter into INSERT mode, then type the following at the bottom of the file: export PICO_SDK_PATH=/home/your_username/pico/pico-sdk
+Add the following at the bottom of the file: export PICO_SDK_PATH=/home/your_username/pico/pico-sdk Save and exit.

-Press esc to exit INSERT mode, then type <b>:wq</b> and press Enter to exit.

 ## Install SDK dependencies
 sudo apt install -y cmake gcc-arm-none-eabi gcc g++